openeventdata/eldiablo/README.md

 ##Other Information

-The way Vagrant sets up the virtual machine, it is necessary to prepend nearly every command with `sudo`.
+Due to the way Vagrant sets up the virtual machine, it is necessary to prepend nearly every command with `sudo`.

 The `bootstrap.sh` script is specifically configured for use with the Vagrant